5 Key lessons from the most famous book on networking

 Like and comment on people’s LinkedIn posts, if you liked them!
-People love hearing feedback and in general like to actually see that you listened to what they had to say.
-Going back again to human psychology, people like to feel important and naturally people feel connected to and like whomever makes them feel good like that.
+People love hearing feedback and in general, like to actually see that you listened to what they had to say.
+Going back again to human psychology, people like to feel important and naturally, people feel connected to and like whoever makes them feel good like that.

 Be that person that everyone wants to be connected to.